 The Company's expected cash requirements for the next 12 months and beyond are largely based on the commercial success of its products.
-There are significant risks and uncertainties as to its ability to achieve these operating results, including as a result of the adverse impact on its headache business from the ongoing COVID-19 pandemic.
+There are significant risks and uncertainties as to its ability to achieve these operating results.
+Due to the risks and uncertainties, the Company may need to reduce its activities significantly more than its current operating plan and cash flow projections assume in order to fund its operations beyond one year of the date the accompanying financial statements are issued.
+There can be no assurance that the Company will have sufficient cash flow and liquidity to fund its planned activities, which could force it to significantly reduce or curtail its activities and, ultimately, potentially cease operations.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.